What is the flu?

 Flu (influenza) is caused by a virus which is spread through the air by fluids produced when an infected person coughs or sneezes, or by direct contact with these fluids on surfaces or objects.
 The flu virus is highly contagious and you usually experience symptoms 5 to 7 days after contact.
 Flu symptoms are not the same as common cold symptoms.
 Flu symptoms, which can last for weeks, are more severe and include high fever, muscular aches and pains, headache, coughing and sore throat.
 It is estimated that each year, flu contributes to an average of 13,500 hospitalisations and more than 3,000 deaths among Australians aged over 50 years.

 Vaccination is the best defence against the flu.
 The flu vaccine stimulates the body to make antibodies, which fight the influenza virus.
 If you have been vaccinated, when you come into contact with the influenza virus, your body is better prepared to quickly destroy the virus, which helps to prevent you from getting the flu.
 Even if you are still unfortunate and get the flu, the vaccine reduces the severity of the virus.
 The flu can also worsen underlying medical conditions such as heart conditions, asthma and respiratory conditions, diabetes, kidney disease, impaired immunity and neuromuscular disease, giving these people an even higher risk of complications from the flu.

 Who can have the flu vaccine?

 National Pharmacies is offering the flu vaccination service for people aged 16 years* and older.
-In South Australia there are clinics available for children aged 6 months – 15 years.

 *18 years and over in Victoria and New South Wales.